woylie/ecto_nested_changeset/README.md

 # EctoNestedChangeset

-This is an experimental package for manipulating nested [Ecto](https://github.com/elixir-ecto/ecto) changesets.
+This is a package for manipulating nested [Ecto](https://github.com/elixir-ecto/ecto) changesets.

 ## Installation